PandorasFox/NeonWhite-PuppyPowerTools/README.md

 After that, grab the latest .dll from the [Releases page](https://github.com/PandorasFox/Neon-White-Mods/releases) and drop it in the "Mods" folder in your Neon White folder, e.g. `SteamLibrary\steamapps\common\Neon White\Mods`.

+## Configuration

+Configuration for this mod is provided by the **Mono Varient** of [Melon Preferences Manager](https://github.com/sinai-dev/MelonPreferencesManager/releases/).
+Its default in-game bind is F5.

+The IL2CPP version of Melon Preferences Manager will **NOT** work.
+You **must** use the Mono variant.

 ## Usage

 For now, there is no configuration or anything.
 This just displays your position, facing direction, and movement velocities in the top-left corner in yellow.